 The committee held five meetings during 2003 and, as of March 3, 2004, has had two meetings in 2004.
 During such meetings, management represented to the committee that the Company's quarterly financial statements and consolidated financial statements as of and for the year ended December 31, 2003 were prepared in accordance with generally accepted accounting principles.
 The committee reviewed and discussed such financial statements with management and the Company's independent auditors, Deloitte & Touche, LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively the "Deloitte Entities") company's independent auditors, and discussed such other matters deemed relevant and appropriate by the committee.
-The committee discussed with Deloitte Entities the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, (Communications with Audit Committees).
-Deloitte Entities also provided to the committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees).
+The committee discussed with Deloitte Entities also provided to the committee the written disclosures required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees).
 The committee and Deloitte Entities discussed independence and whether the auditors' provision of non-audit services is compatible with maintaining such independence.
 In February 2004, the committee amended its guidelines under which the independent auditors may perform non-audit services for the Company.
 It is the policy of the committee that the Company notify the audit committee and obtain its approval prior to entering into any consulting contracts with Deloitte Entities.